zengm-games/zengm.com/src/posts/2018-06-24-difficulty-levels.md

 </table>
 </div>

-And if that's not good enough for you, you can tune the difficulty level to intermediate or more extreme values on the Options page.
+And if that's not good enough for you, you can tune the difficulty level to intermediate or more extreme values on the league settings page.

 As always, [feedback is appreciated](https://www.reddit.com/r/BasketballGM/comments/8tjivq/new_feature_difficulty_levels/)!